Skip to content

 To avoid cracks and ripples:

-1. Always apply coating at an appropriate thickness.
+1. Always apply the coating at an appropriate thickness.

 2. Allow for extra drying time at room temperature.